sscott11895/e-scooters-in-chicago/README.md

 # Contents

-The R Markdown is included in this repo with various plots and maps that supported my analysis.
-During the data manipulation and processing phase, I used geolocations data to review trip duration, trip distance, origin communities, and destination communities.
+The R Markdown is included in this repo with various plots and maps that supported my analysis (see here for full report).
+During the data manipulation and processing phase, I used geolocation data to review trip duration, trip distance, origin communities, and destination communities.

 I then used a brief time-series analysis to see the number of trips taken over time.
 From mid-August to early September, we can see that residents quickly learned of the program and began utilizing the scooters.
-The number of rides generally decreases over time which is congruent with the expected drop in temperatures as the weather drops throughout the fall.
+The number of rides generally decreases over time which is congruent with the expected drop in temperatures as the weather changes throughout the fall.

 Finally, I used maps to visualize communities where e-scooters were very popular based on ridership.
 After looking at this data, it is clear that scooters were well utilized